benlazzero/Quick-Dirty-Scrape/README.md

 console.log(scrapeSite()) // ['text from first div', 'text from second div'...]
 ```

 ### Behavior

+`NOTE: Returns a promise`

-On success the scraper will return an array of strings containing the text inbetween the tag specified.
+On success the scraper will return an array of strings containing the text in between the tag specified.

 On failure the scraper will return an empty array.
+Could be the case when the url is bad or tag is not found.

-If a tag is not specified the scraper will default to a `<li>` tag.
+If a tag is not specified as a parameter the scraper will default to a `<li>` tag.

 ### Build